4 Minute Read

 Best Lakes to Fish

-Before you cast out your line, keep in mind that Colorado has fishing limits for anglers – plan to research before setting out.
+The Grand Mesa also offers some of the most scenic fishing locations in Colorado.
+From secluded mountain lakes to peaceful babbling creeks, nearly every body of water provides opportunities for fantastic fishing.
+Before you cast out your line, keep in mind that Colorado has fishing limits for anglers – plan to research before venturing out.
 You’ll also need an up-to-date fishing license if you’re planning to fish the Grand Mesa lakes.

 Waterdog Reservoir